Samplix-ApS/Downstream_bioinformatics_tools/README.md

 See the [download references manual](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/download_reference_and_annotation#download_ref) on how to obtain refseq and genbank ftp links.

+There are some references ready and available for use in our [Refseq database]

 1. Click _Download reference_ under Reference tools.

 <p align="center">